-Prenatal screening and NIPT with Femme Amsterdam
+Prenatal screening tests at Femme Amsterdam

 If one of the prenatal tests identifies an increased risk of a chromosomal or genetic disorder, you can conduct prenatal diagnosis.
 These tests provide certainty concerning whether your baby has a disorder.
 There are two types of prenatal diagnosis:

 - CVS – a small sample of placenta tissue is removed and analysed

 - Amniocentesis – a small sample of amniotic fluid is drawn and analysed

 These tests are invasive, which means there is a small chance of miscarriage.
 The chance of this occurring is 1:200 for CVS and 1:300 for amniocentesis.

 A blood sample is taken for each of the tests.
 At the combined test we also make an ultrasound between week 11,5 and 13,5.
 This is for measuring the fold of the neck.

 The structural 20 week ultrasound is done by an ultrasound technician / monographer with an ultrasounds which uses harmless sound waves which shows the babies anatomy on a screen.

 NIPT: Yes, this test is used in scientific research.
 You will provide permission for the use of your data.
 If you do not provide permission, you will not be able to undertake the Dutch NIPT because this test includes automatic participation in a research study.
 To be able to choose for the Dutch NIPT you need to have a personal security number (BSN).

 Combination test: No, your data is not used for scientific research for this test.
 It has been available in the Netherlands for many years.